snapview/tokio-tungstenite/README.md

 We are aware of changes that both `tungstenite` and `tokio-tungstenite` need in order to fill the gap of ~30% performance difference between `tungstenite` and more performant libraries like `fastbwebsockets`, but we have not worked on that yet as it was not required for the use case that original authors designed the library for.
-In the course of past yeras have merged several performance improvements provided by the awesome community of Rust users who helped to improve the crate!
+In the course of past years we have merged several performance improvements submitted by the awesome community of Rust users who helped to improve the library!
 For a quick summary of the pending performance problems/improvements, see [the comment](https://github.com/snapview/tungstenite-rs/issues/352#issuecomment-1537488614).